willjduncan/workforce-assembler/README.md

 View the total utilized budget of each department.

 Adding them at the beginning made the coding easier, because it meant I could finish and test all routes before focusing on trying to get inquirer to work.
+Once the basic functionality was complete, I refactored the inquirer code, placing it into separate files.